Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     },
-    speed:X, //The movement speed of the ghost. flee_speed:X, //The movement speed of the ghost while fleeing from the Poltergust. vanish_time:X, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never. damage:{ //Damage values the ghost uses in its functions.
+    speed:X, //The movement speed of the ghost. flee_speed:X, //The movement speed of the ghost while fleeing from the Poltergust. flee_task:"circle", //The flee task of the ghost while fleeing from the Poltergust.
+Allowed values are "random", "alternate", "circle", "random_in_range", "loops" and "straight_line". vanish_time:X, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never. damage:{ //Damage values the ghost uses in its functions.
         <type>:X, //The amount of damage dealt.
 Type is usually collision and attack (also used by created projectiles), but can be other values.